-The router subsystem communicates with the wireless subsystem or subsystems through a synchronous serial interface called the wireless interface.
-You configure this interface for each radio you attach to the router using the TALtalk configuration commands.
-Before you configure your network, you should determine the following information about each radio you are connecting to the router:
+The router subsystem communicates with the wireless subsystem through a synchronous serial interface called the wireless interface.
+You configure this interface using the TALtalk configuration commands.
+Before you configure your network, you should determine the following information about the radio:

-- Symbolic interface name-This name can include uppercase and lowercase letters, hyphens, and numbers, and should indicate the type of interface and the unit number; for example, radio 1.
-(If you are connecting a second radio, the symbolic interface name might be radio 2.) - IP address-Each radio connected to the router has its own IP address.
-IP addresses are 32-bit addresses specified in four-part dotted decimal format.
-Each number is an 8-bit value between 0 and 255.
-IP addresses are assigned by a central addressing authority-contact your Internet service provider or TAL to receive one.
-For more information about IP addresses, refer to "IP Address Overview" in Section 2.1.3. - Link-layer address-Each wireless interface has a unique predefined link-layer address that is assigned by TAL or your service provider.
+- Symbolic interface name-This name can include uppercase and lowercase letters, hyphens, and numbers, and should indicate the type of interface and the unit number; for example, radio0. - Link-layer address-Each wireless interface has a unique predefined link-layer address that is assigned by TAL or your service provider.
 The address is an 8-digit hexadecimal address preceded by the characters 0x.
 For example, 0x41544D31 and 0x00000001 are valid link-layer addresses.
 The link-layer address appears in the Address Resolution Protocol (ARP) table.

-Transmission frequency and channel number-The link analyses and performance tests you performed during the hardware installation process help determine the frequency on which you are going to transmit data.
+• Transmission frequency and channel number-The link analyses and performance tests you performed during the hardware installation process help determine the frequency on which you are going to transmit data.
 By selecting a frequency that only radios on your network are using, you can increase your likelihood of avoiding interference.
 Table 2-1 lists available frequencies and their channels.
 Use the same channel for all radios within your wireless network that communicate with each other.
 For more information about selecting a channel and transmission frequency, refer to Chapter 2 of the SubSpace 2001 Installation Guide.